-SIGTERM, the default signal that is sent when the time limit is exceeded can be caught or ignored by some processes.
-In that situations, the process continues to run after the termination signal is send.
+SIGTERM, the default signal sent when the time limit is exceeded, can be caught or ignored by some processes.
+In those situations, the process continues to run after the termination signal is sent.

 To make sure the monitored command is killed, use the

---kill-after) option following by a time period.
+--kill-after) option followed by a time period.
 When this option is used after the given time limit is reached, the

 SIGKILL signal to the managed program that cannot be caught or ignored.

 timeout runs the command for one minute, and if it is not terminated, it will kill it after ten seconds:

 killed after the given time limit is reached